EEGemen-98/A-Challenge-Solution/README.md

 minute).

 My solution does however handle cases where start time hours are same but minutes aren't.
 It also handles cases where there is not a single available time slot.

+_Runtime_

+The practical runtime of my solution is O(n^2) due to the selection sort algorithm.
+Selection sort is not ideal for a large input.